The Ultimate Guide to Retiring in Portugal: Everything You Need to Know

 3. Wait for Approval: The processing time can vary, but it typically takes 2-4 months.

-4. Obtain a Residence Permit: Once in Portugal, you'll need to apply for a residence permit from the Immigration and Borders Service (SEF).
+4. Obtain a Residence Permit: Once in Portugal, you’ll need to apply for a residence permit from the Agency for Integration, Migration and Asylum (AIMA).

 5. Renew Your Permit: The initial residence permit is valid for one year, after which it can be renewed for two-year periods, until, after 5 years you can exchange your permit for permanent residency and you can then apply for citizenship if you choose to after 6 years.